yoyoengineer/yoyoengineer.github.io/_posts/2018-06-20-python-notes.markdown

    >>>
    ```

-   The augmented assignment +=operator can also be used for string concatenation.
+   The augmented assignment += operator can also be used for string concatenation.
 For example,

    ```python
    >>> message = "Welcome to Python"